farhanhaseen22/my-multi-work-calendar/README.md

 # my-multi-work-calendar
 This is meant to be a Calendar App that adapts to the different sort of work schedules I or anyone may have in their lives.

+# Progress
+Getting the first page started, in React.js ...
+Made with CRA.

+---

+- [x] Completed task
+- [ ] Incomplete task

+---

 🧱 Suggested Python-Based Tech Stack
 🔙 Backend: Python
 ✅ Framework

-    FastAPI
+    FastAPI:

     ➤ Fast, modern, async-ready, perfect for building high-performance APIs.
     ➤ Automatically generates Swagger UI docs.

 🗃️ Database

     - PostgreSQL (relational, perfect for calendar/event data)

     - ORM: SQLModel (from FastAPI's creator, combines SQLAlchemy + Pydantic)

-    -OR use Tortoise ORM (if you want async support)
+    - OR use Tortoise ORM (if you want async support)

-    -OR SQLAlchemy (standard and flexible)
+    - OR SQLAlchemy (standard and flexible)

 🗂️ API Structure